pascals-ager/parallel-pg/readme.md

-Challenge Task 1:
+T1
 ----------------

-A load utility is provided to load the data into postgres.
+A parallel load utility to load json flatfiles into postgres.
 It expects basic configuration to be present in "configuration.py/PostgresConfig" object.

 Assumptions made:
 1. The schema of the data is not known.
 Hence we cannot flatten the json and insert into pre-defined columns inorder to take advantage of columnar storage.